 How to make the right size

-You can measure your head circumference (where your headband will be sitting).
-Generally you would need to make a headband 2-3 inches shorter than your head circumference as the headband will stretch.
+Measure your head circumference (where your headband will be sitting).
+Generally, you would need to make a headband 2-3 inches shorter than your head circumference as the headband will stretch.
 But depending on your yarn and the type of stitch you are using it will stretch differently.
-If possible, you can try it on when you get to about 19 inches (for adults) by wrapping it around your head.
-That way the size will be most accurate.
+If possible, try it on when you get to about 19 inches (for adults) by wrapping it around your head.
+That way you’ll see how well it stretches, how many rows you still need to crochet and the size will be most accurate.

 Material: